Drunk in Charge

 - 107mg of alcohol in 100ml of urine

 Once you have been tested at the roadside, you will then be taken to the police station for two additional tests.
 Consequently if these indicate you are still over the legal limit you will be charged.
 Call our Specialist Motoring Defence Solicitors immediately.
+There may be hope with the hip flask defence so please do call us.

 What Are The Penalties For Drunk In Charge?